ekrose/drrank/README.md

 |         4 |                 1 |                4 |
 |         5 |                 1 |                9 |

-We also provide functionality to compute results for a list of values $\lambda$ in parallel:
+We also provide functionality to compute results for a list of values of $\lambda$ in parallel:

 ```python
 import numpy as np